Common Mac Problems and What They Could Mean

 When you first unboxed your brand new computer it ran so fast, but fast forward a few years in and you’re seeing the rainbow wheel more often than not.
 Having a computer running slow can be very frustrating - sometimes you sit there just waiting to hear the dial-up tone from the 90’s.
 When your Mac is running slow it could be that you just need a RAM upgrade.
 What's that you ask?
 Think of RAM as the short-term memory for your computer.
 Every time you visit a website, or update a program your RAM is storing all of that information.
 Eventually your RAM will get overwhelmed with all the information it is storing, and this will cause your computer to run slower.
 The more you multitask on your computer, the more RAM you need.
 A RAM upgrade is simple enough and is something our technicians can do to get your computer back to running the way it should be.
 Unfortunately, RAM upgrades cannot be performed on machines other than iMac and MacBook Pro devices because on other Macs, the RAM is built into the logic board.
 It’s something you may want to keep in mind when buying your next computer - more RAM, less problems!

 Sometimes a simple software upgrade can help your machine get back to running just like new.
 With the release of a new OS, there are usually minimum software requirements for your computer so that your machine still operates at its best.
-The safest bet is to come in and have us assess your computer, to see if your machine can handle the new update.
+The safest bet is to have an expert assess your computer, to see if your machine can handle the new update.

 "My Mac is too hot!"

 While your laptop getting hot is completely normal, a machine that burns you when you touch it is not normal.
 If this is happening it’s best to bring your machine in, as it could be overheating for a number of reasons.
 Dust or a clogged fan, programs running over time even when they shouldn’t be, and faulty parts can all contribute to your machine overheating.